 - Certain assets designated as "nonadmitted" are charged to unassigned surplus under SAP. - The presentation of the statutory statements of admitted assets, liabilities, capital and surplus, and cash flows is not in conformity with GAAP with regard to the reporting of short-term investments with cash and cash equivalents.
-The statutory statement of cash flows also do not include a reconciliation of net income to net cash received from operations.
+The statutory statements of cash flows also do not include a reconciliation of net income (loss) to net cash received from (applied for) operations.
 Under SAP, the statutory statements of cash flows reconcile changes in cash on hand and on deposit, cash equivalents, and short-term investments with original maturities of one year or less.
 Under GAAP, the statements of cash flows reconcile changes in cash and cash equivalents and restricted cash and cash equivalents.
 Cash equivalents are financial instruments with an original maturity of three months or less. - Investments are accounted for as explained below under SAP, while GAAP requires investments in equity securities with readily determinable fair values and all investments in debt securities classified as available for sale to be measured at fair value, with changes in fair value included in the statements of activities as increases or decreases in net assets. - Under SAP, amounts receivable from reinsurers are based on covered policy claims paid, with the difference between covered policy claims incurred and covered policy claims paid netted against accrued medical claims.
-Under GAAP, amounts receivable from reinsurers are based on covered policy claims incurred.
+Under GAAP, amounts receivable from reinsurers are based on covered policy claims incurred. - GAAP requires lessees to classify a lease as either a finance or operating lease, and recognize a right-ofuse asset and lease liability associated with the lease.
+Under SAP, all leases are treated as operating leases without the recognition of a right-of-use asset or lease liability.
+Additionally, the practical expedient under GAAP to not separate non-lease components from the associated lease component is only available under SAP when non-lease components are an insignificant part of a lease agreement.